hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 Some Synchronous buses especially the parallel ones, may use wait state insertion to allow for stretching of the bus transaction cycle.
 So one may have to insert extra(one or more) p or 0 or 7 or so to account for same.

+FUTURE: May add support for a check string in addition to markers string.
+This can allow automatic cross check of start/stop/... bits and the value expected wrt them.
+It could use chars like 0,1,?|* or so

 Usage